Arlen22/TiddlyServer/docs/security.md

 sidebar_label: Security Considerations
 ---

-- Don't run as root (or sudo/su/etc.).
+- Don't run as root (also don't use sudo/su/etc.).
 Instead use 8080 and put a permanent port redirect in iptables if desired.
 - Don't run random datafolders that you download from the internet without looking through them first.
 They have full access to the file system.
+This also applies to TiddlyWiki.
 - Don't depend on login credentials unless you are using HTTPS.
 Without encryption, a login will just give you a false sense of security.
+The only exception is if you only serve your wiki across your local network AND you have a password on your wifi.
+There is one other exception, but if you understand the problem well enough to know what it is, then you also know what the solution is and I don't need to talk about it here.
+- Honestly, if you don't have a password protecting your Wifi then I hope you live somewhere out in the middle of nowhere.
+Because unprotected wifi is really easy to eavesdrop on.
+Even protecting it with a password and posting the password on your front door is better than no password at all, because you're protected from SOME eavesdropping methods.
+Ok, that's practically no better.
+Just don't have unprotected wifi unless maybe if it is using the actual guest network feature on your router.

 > The list above applies to TiddlyWiki on NodeJS as well.